Classical modular curve

 such that (x, y) = (j(nτ), j(τ)) is a point on the curve.
 Here j(τ) denotes the j-invariant.

 The curve is sometimes called X_{0}(n), though often that notation is used for the abstract algebraic curve for which there exist various models.
 A related object is the classical modular polynomial, a polynomial in one variable defined as Φ_{n}(x, x).

-It is important to note that the classical modular curves are part of the larger theory of modular curves.
+The classical modular curves are part of the larger theory of modular curves.
 In particular it has another expression as a compactified quotient of the complex upper half-plane H.

 Geometry of the modular curve

 The classical modular curve, which we will call X_{0}(n), is of degree greater than or equal to 2n when n > 1, with equality if and only if n is a prime.
 The polynomial Φ_{n} has integer coefficients, and hence is defined over every field.
 However, the coefficients are sufficiently large that computational work with the curve can be difficult.
 As a polynomial in x with coefficients in Z[y], it has degree ψ(n), where ψ is the Dedekind psi function.
 Since Φ_{n}(x, y) = Φ_{n}(y, x), X_{0}(n) is symmetrical around the line y = x, and has singular points at the repeated roots of the classical modular polynomial, where it crosses itself in the complex plane.
 These are not the only singularities, and in particular when n > 2, there are two singularities at infinity, where x = 0, y = ∞ and x = ∞, y = 0, which have only one branch and hence have a knot invariant which is a true knot, and not just a link.